-When is comes to acne, most suffers would shy away from using an oil to treat and heal the condition.
+When it comes to acne, most suffers would shy away from using an oil to treat and heal the condition.
 That’s understandable – until you begin talking about Argan oil.
-The reason Argan oil helps improve acne, is because it not only reduces sebum (oil) levels, it calms inflammation and speeds the healing process with an abundance of antioxidants that help repair damaged cells and restore skin back to a healthy condition.
+The reason Argan oil helps improve acne is because it not only reduces sebum (oil) levels, it calms inflammation and speeds the healing process with an abundance of antioxidants that help repair damaged cells and restore skin back to a healthy condition.

 Argan oil can be added to a number of other natural ingredients to effectively exfoliate dead skin cells, and reveal softer, smoother skin.

 Here is a simple DIY Exfoliating Body Scrub that is easy to make: